c-m-w/edmonton-ember/README.md

 ## /admin_login

 Login for the admin panel.
 You must access this page first to login in order for the actual admin panel to be sent to you.
+The server will only send the admin app to the client if the Authorization cookie is set with valid credentials.
+Otherwise, the login app will be sent.

 ## /admin